erickgarro/EE-Cases-Styles-Experiments/README.md

 **Number of factors:** Multi-Factor Design
 _Within Subject Design_

 If you wish to replicate the experiment, feel free to clone the repository.
+A detailed explanation of the experiment's design, implementation, findings, and replicability can be found in the [report](https://github.com/erickgarro/EE-Cases-Styles-Experiments-Frontend/blob/master/report/Garro%20and%20Guerrero%20-%20camelCase%20vs%20kebab-case%20Experiment%20Report.pdf).

 Below you can find a description of the frontend and the instructions to set it up to run the experiment.